The Neukom Institute Literary Arts Award in Playwriting

 As in the past, the award comes with a $5,000 honorarium as well as a support for a two-stage development process with table readings at local arts festivals/organizations.
 Note that works that have received a full production are NOT eligible for the competition.

-The deadline for all submissions is January 15, 2021.
-The awards will be announced in the spring of 2021.
+The deadline for all submissions is May 1, 2024 at 5pm.
+The awards will be announced in the fall of 2024.

 Submissions must include: